A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Methods

+The framework assumes the availability of an intrinsic coordinate mapping that provides a consistent parameterisation across heterogeneous geometries.
+Using such a mapping, spatial coordinates, fibre directions, and scalar fields defined on patient-specific meshes are projected onto structured grids of fixed resolution.
+For the left atrium, UAC defines a bijective transformation

-where \( \mathcal{M} \subset \mathbb{R}^3 \) denotes the atrial surface manifold, and \( [0, 1]^2 \) is a normalised two-dimensional coordinate space.
-The map \( \Phi \) is constructed using anatomical landmarks, typically the pulmonary vein junctions and the mitral annulus, as anchor points to define physiologically meaningful coordinates.
-These coordinates correspond to a geodesic distance-based unfolding of the atrial surface, such that anatomical regions (e.g., anterior wall, posterior wall, roof) consistently map to aligned regions of the 2D domain across patients.
+where \( \mathcal{M} \subset \mathbb{R}^3 \) denotes the atrial surface manifold.
+The mapping is constructed from anatomical landmarks, including the pulmonary vein junctions and mitral annulus, yielding a geodesic distance-based unfolding that aligns corresponding anatomical regions across patients \cite{uac}.
+An analogous intrinsic parameterisation is applied to ventricular geometries using the UVC system, which maps the three-dimensional ventricular volume to a structured coordinate domain.